DrKratz1/Javadoc-Commenter/README.md

 4. Then, run the program with "python Commenter.py" for Windows - I'm not too sure what the equivalent is for Mac/Linux - look online for this

-5. It should prompt you to type in either "1" or "2".
+5. It should prompt you to type in either "1" or "2" or "3".

 	5.1 "1" will read all your .java files and generate the 2 storage csv files.